 This course introduces the Finite Element Method (FEM), a ubiquitous numerical approach for solving differential equations.
 The FEM approach is widely used to perform analyses in areas such as structural/solid mechanics, fluid mechanics, heat transfer, and electromagnetics.
 This course presents an introduction to the mathematical and physical concepts underpinning the FEM framework.
-Commercial software tools will be used to demonstrate engineering-scale examples for stress and thermal analysis problems.
+ANSYS Workbench software will be used to demonstrate engineering-scale examples for stress and thermal analysis problems.
+There are no formal requirements for this course although students will benefit from a familiarity with basic concepts in linear algebra, calculus, differential equations, solid mechanics, and heat transfer.
 Basic problem-solving procedure will be developed for using finite element analysis.